MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-sharepoint-users-and-groups-with-powershell.md

 - Ent_Office_Other
 - SPO_Content
 ms.assetid: d0d3877a-831f-4744-96b0-d8167f06cca2
-description: "Summary: Use Office 365 PowerShell to manage SharePoint Online users, groups, and sites."
+description: "Summary: Use PowerShell for Microsoft 365 to manage SharePoint Online users, groups, and sites."
 ---

-# Manage SharePoint Online users and groups with Office 365 PowerShell
+# Manage SharePoint Online users and groups with PowerShell for Microsoft 365

-If you are a SharePoint Online administrator who works with large lists of user accounts or groups and wants an easier way to manage them, you can use Office 365 PowerShell.
+If you are a SharePoint Online administrator who works with large lists of user accounts or groups and wants an easier way to manage them, you can use PowerShell for Microsoft 365.

 Before you begin, the procedures in this topic require you to connect to SharePoint Online.
 For instructions, see [Connect to SharePoint Online PowerShell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-online/connect-sharepoint-online?view=sharepoint-ps)